Remembering the Pulse 49: Read their stories

 Each one of the 49 people killed, now known as the 49 angels, on June 12, 2016, left behind a legacy.

-To honor their memories, News 6 journalists compiled stories learning about every victim through interviews, news articles and social media.
+To honor their memories, journalists with our sister station in Orlando compiled stories learning about every victim through interviews, news articles and social media.
 All 49 articles can be found at ClickOrlando.com/Pulse49.

 Before they were victims, the 49 were mothers, fathers, recent graduates, veterans, breast cancer survivors, dreamers, artists and so much more.